pokemoncentral/wiki-util/pokemoves-autogen/README.md

 - Docker >=18.9.5 (only 18.09.5 and 19.03.12 were actually tested)

 # TODO
-- Create a subdir with script/things to build csvs from datamines
 - Clean up config file: the two `MODULENAME` and `TMPMODULENAME` seem to be the same file, probably the TMP one is a remnant of when the module was moved to wiki-lua-modules directory.